Takamatsu

 Takamatsu Full-Day Private Tour with Government-Licensed Guide

-Explore the port city of Takamatsu on this value-packed, six-hour tour with an experienced, government-licensed multilingual guide.
-Discover famous attractions including Takamatsu Castle, the beautiful Ritsurin Koen garden, and regional culinary specialties like Sanuki-udon.
-This customizable tour is a fantastic and efficient way to explore the region.
+Explore the buoyant port city of Takamatsu on this value-packed trip with an experienced, government-licensed multilingual guide.
+You will visit top attractions such as Takamatsu Castle, the beautiful Ritsurin Koen garden, and enjoy regional culinary specialties like Sanuki-udon.
+This customizable six-hour tour serves as a perfect introduction to the gateway of the Seto Inland Sea, allowing you to select your must-see spots.

 Art Island Naoshima BROMPTON Slow Cycling Tour

-Naoshima Island 1 Day Cycling Tour from Takamatsu Station
+Naoshima Day Tour from Takamatsu Sta. with Cycling or Public Bus

 Private Takamatsu Food Beer Tasting Experience

-Dive into Japan’s vibrant gaming culture on this exciting one-day excursion.
-Visit Round 1 to enjoy everything from classic arcade games to modern simulators, plus a sports complex with bowling, batting cages, and more.
-The tour concludes at a local micro-brewery where you can enjoy sushi and a selection of freshly made craft beers.
+Take a deep dive into the neon glow of Japan’s vibrant gaming culture on this exciting one-day excursion.
+You will visit Round 1 to enjoy a massive complex featuring arcade games, bowling, batting cages, and volleyball.
+Afterward, the tour visits a local micro-brewery where you can relax with sushi and a fine selection of freshly made craft beers.

 Naoshima Art Island Day Tour from Takamatsu